-In terms of impact to remaining employees’ morale and commitment, most companies indicated a moderate impact.
+In terms of impact to remaining employees’ morale and commitment, most companies indicated a moderate impact of downsizing on an organization.
 Individuals who remain employed when a reduction takes place often feel demoralized.
 It is logical that they would question whether their own jobs are also at risk.
 It is no surprise to learn that companies see a 59% high impact on morale and a 47% high impact on trust and loyalty following a workforce reduction.
 Increased communication in both frequency and transparency is a critical response.

 Part of addressing the pressure on trust and loyalty from your surviving workforce is looking at what else the company is doing to manage expenses to shore up the organization from further job losses.
 Once again, survey responses are in line with what you might expect to hear.
 Measures such as hiring freezes, removing low performers sooner and giving high performers more opportunities top that list.